 The shift:

-From "Can we build it?" to "Should we build it?" – proving that in the age of AI, knowing what to build is design's strategic value.
+From “Can we build it?” to “Should we build it?” — demonstrating that, in the age of AI, knowing what to build is design’s strategic value.

 Want the full story?
 Keep reading. ↓